 The low-level visitor is more performant because it doesn’t need to loop through all the properties of the property bag and extract their value.
 You can also use low-level visitors to visit properties that aren’t part of a property bag.

-Property bags, properties and visitors are all implemented using generic types so that we can remain as strongly-typed as possible and, in many cases, avoid boxing allocations during visitation.
-The trade-off of using generic types is that the JIT compiler will generate the IL for a given method the first time it is called.
+Property bags, properties, and visitors are all implemented using generic types to keep code as strongly-typed as possible and to avoid boxing allocations during visitation.
+The trade-off of using generic types is that the JIT compiler generates the intermediate language (IL) for a given method the first time it’s called.
 This can result in a slower execution the first time a visitor is accepted on an object.